Grants Program

 Applicants will have the opportunity to briefly describe how their project addresses any of these aspects.
 Descriptions of assessment criteria intentions are provided in the Application Guide.

-Eligible Organizations for WSF grant funding include Indigenous and non-Indigenous Organisations in any of these categories:
+Eligible organizations for WSF grant funding include First Nations and non-First Nations organizations in any of these categories:

 • Registered Non–profit